micrology/prsm/doc/help.md

 ## Source Code

+*(The following is intended for developers who want to extend PRSM)*

 The program code is available on [GitHub](https://github.com/micrology/prsm).

 The javascript (ES6) code in sub-directory ```js``` is divided into five modules: one that handles the main network pane (```prsm.js```), one that manages the background painting functions (```paint.js```), one that creates and edits the styles (```styles.js```) (the default styles are in ```samples.js```), one that handles the tour (```tutorial.js```) and one that includes common utility functions (```utils.js```).
 The HTML file that displays in the browser is in the ```html``` directory.